Catullus 3: Latin text

+English translation

 Analysis

 Ingleheart finds epigrammatic features in the poem, including a connection with Greek epigrams: the poem, starting with the first word, reads like an epitaph.
 Tradition of epigrams to dead pets was well established at the time (Thomas points to a potential borrowing from Meleager).
 The Hellenistic epigrams about dead pets are somewhat parodic, exploiting the disconnect between the ultimately serious topic of death and an insignificance of an animal.
 Catullus utilizes this effect to focus the attention of the reader on the girl, not the sparrow, producing a celebration of mea puella and essentially turning the girl's loss into his own gain with certain amount of mockery.

 In the beginning of the poem, the poet "controls the proceedings", directing Venuses and Amores, and later all men of refine (venustiores) to mourn, following the script of Roman funerals, where a family member or a professional mourner (praefica) would ask the crowd to remember the loss.
 The fact that all the commotion is about a dead bird is quickly revealed; the standard eulogy would have proceeded along the standard Roman lines: genealogy (skipped in the poem, as pets – and slaves, that also could have been characterized as deliciae – were considered to be creations of their masters), deeds (also none), and character.
-The latter includes good disposition and loyalty, wording typical for epitaphies.
+The latter includes good disposition and loyalty, wording typical for epitaphs.
 At the end poet refers to the Hades and addresses the deceased in the second person, as was traditional for Roman laudatio funebris.